 Update Nov 2019 : This tutorial was written in Oct 2017.
 Dialogflow has since introduced system entity extensions, so you can use that instead.
-However, I have left this article as it is because the other stuff I talk about (overuse of @sys.any) is still a valid point.
+However, I have left this article as it is because the other stuff I talk about (overuse of @sys.any) is still valid.

 In a recent coaching call, a client of mine had some difficulty capturing names using the @sys.given-name entity.
 In fact, the name which he tried and which failed, was mine 🙂